aekazakov/POEM_py3k/README.md

-This is a limited version of the POEM pipeline which can only predict operons in genome assemblies.
+This is a modified version of the POEM pipeline with limited functionality, which can only predict operons in genome assemblies.
 This version was created for predicting operons in Comparative Genomic Content Management System.
-It cannot train operon models or work with metagenomes and short reads.
+It can neither train operon models nor work with metagenomes and short reads.
 Full version is available at [https://github.com/Rinoahu/POEM_py3k]

 ## Requirements